Email Deliverability & Domain Warmup: The Complete Guide

 | Damaged reputation | 4-8 weeks to recover |

-Sender Reputation — Your track record with email providers.
-Built over time through consistent, engaged sending.
+Sender Reputation.
+Your track record with email providers.
+You build it over time through consistent, engaged sending.

-Email Authentication — SPF, DKIM, DMARC records that verify you're authorized to send from your domain.
+Email Authentication.
+SPF, DKIM, and DMARC records that prove you are authorized to send from your domain.

-List Quality — Engagement rates, bounce rates, spam complaints.
-Low engagement = deliverability problems.
+List Quality.
+Engagement rates, bounce rates, spam complaints.
+Low engagement means deliverability problems, fast.

 SPF (Sender Policy Framework)

-Tells receiving servers which IPs can send on your behalf.
+Tells receiving servers which IPs are allowed to send on your behalf.

 Type: TXT